 4. Remember you’ll probably be sore

 The good news?
 The soreness won’t last forever.
-Once you get back into a routine, you will find yourself being able to workout without feeling the burn afterwards.
+Once you get back into a routine, you will find yourself being able to workout without feeling the soreness afterwards.

-To help recover faster, make sure that you properly warm up before exercising and cool down afterwards.
-Stretch in every session and employ other tools to help such as foam rolling.
+To help recover faster, make sure that you properly warm-up before exercising and cool-down afterwards.
+Stretch during every session and employ other tools to help such as foam rolling.

 5. Get a trainer/instructor

 If you want the extra help, then enlisting in a workout app or personal trainer can really do the trick.
 If you just need a little push to get back into training, then a workout app like Jefit is a cost-effective method.
 You can choose the body parts you want to train, as well as some great exercises to do so.
 You can even connect with other Jefit members so you can share tips on how to get back to the gym.

 A personal trainer at your local gym is also really helpful.
 He or she can create a workout plan for you based on your goals, and show you how the machines work around the facility.
 Unfortunately, personal training can be on the pricey side at times, but sometimes there may be great offers like group fitness training.
 This is where you can share the cost and session with a couple of friends!

 If you are recovering from an injury though, we recommend that you do enlist the help of a trainer or coach.
 This is so that modifications can be made for your rehab process.
 This is vital so that you don’t undo all the progress you’ve made in recovery and make it worse.

 Looking to get back to the gym after taking a long break?
 Want to connect with like-minded people to keep you motivated?
 Download Jefit to track your workouts and join our members-only Facebook group.
 You can record your training, set a schedule, and talk to fellow Jefit members.
 Basically, everything you need to get back into the swing of things!